 Different Forms of Kyphosis

 - Postural Kyphosis.
-It is the most cause of kyphosis which is also attributed to slouching.
+It is the most common cause of kyphosis, which is also attributed to slouching.
 It can be corrected by treating the imbalance in the muscles and ligaments of the back by using braces or by performing regular exercises.

 - Juvenile Kyphosis.
-It is more rigid and severe sort of deformity which creatures much cosmetic impairment.
+It is a more rigid and severe sort of deformity which creates much cosmetic impairment.
 It can run in families, hence has genetics in origin.
 Classically it appears in younger adolescent boys.
 It can be corrected by surgical intervention or braces.